Medical education in the Philippines: Philippine Physician Licensure Examination

+The licensure exams for physicians (board exam for doctors) are administered by the Philippine Board of Medicine, a professional regulatory body under the general control and supervision of the Professional Regulation Commission (PRC) of the Philippines.
+Foreign medical graduates may apply to take the licensure exam if they hold Philippine citizenship.
+Graduates of a medical school who are at least 21 years of age, have completed their internship, and passed the national medical board exam may apply for a physician license as a general medical practitioner according to Philippine Medical Act of 1959.
+Additional training to become a specialist may be obtained by completing a residency program.
+Sub-specialization may be obtained by completing a fellowship program.

 Medical practice

+The Medical Act of 1959, Republic Act 2382 require physicians to be at least 21 years of age, a citizen of the Philippines, have graduated from an approved medical school, completed an internship, and passed the medical board exam to practice medicine.
+Citizens of a country that provide reciprocal medical practice privileges to Filipinos may also apply to take the medical licensing exam to register and practice medicine in the Philippines.
+Limited practice privileges are granted to foreign physicians under an exchange program or are commissioned medical officers of the US Armed Forces.
 The Philippine Medical Association (PMA), is the largest organization of medical doctors in the country.
 Other medical and health societies co-exist to pursue more specific interests in the medical field (i.e. Philippine Academy of Family Physicians, Philippine Dermatological Society, Philippine Cancer Society, Philippine Pediatric Society, Philippine Association for the Study of Overweight and Obesity, etc.).

 The Department of Health, a cabinet-level department under the Office of the President of the Philippines, exercises general monitoring supervisory powers over medical practitioners and allied health personnel in the Philippines.